 Resuspend the gut tissue in a fresh 10 ml of mucus removal solution and incubate again incubate for 10 minutes at 17 °C on a gyratory rocker.

-Epithelial cells recovery and Enzymatic digestion:
+Epithelial cells recovery and enzymatic digestion:

+Enzymatic digestion is affected by the temperatures

 Transfer the gut tissue to 10ml of epithelial cells recovery solution and incubate for 10 minutes at 17 °C on a gyratory rocker.